 3. Treat composition as a constraint

 Composition is the part of the prompt that keeps the output usable.
-Say where the subject sits, where empty space belongs, and what should not compete with the focal point.
-For this page, the baseline visual direction is: 16:9 crop, large focal subject, high but controlled contrast, simple background, and title-safe space that does not cover the face.
-That sentence is not decoration; it is a checklist.
+Say where the subject sits, where empty space belongs, and which background elements should stay quiet.
+For this page, the baseline visual direction is: 16:9 crop, large focal subject, controlled high contrast, simple background, and title-safe space that keeps the face clear.
+Treat that sentence as a checklist.

 4. Use light to explain the image